-- Preparation for class discussion.
+- Preparation for and participation in class discussion.
 Students will be assigned three classes for which they will be leading discussion.
-Starting with the 5th class, each class will involve a series of questions including a brief discussion of each article assigned for the topic.
+Starting with the 5th class, each class will involve a topic for which a series of questions will be discussed including a brief discussion of each article assigned for the topic.
 Students who are assigned for a given topic will be required to complete a paper prior to class.

-- Three papers of approximately 5-8 pages in length (30% of grade each); students specifically designated to present on a given date will hand in a 5-8 page paper prior to class summarizing each article and answering questions specific to the articles to be discussed in class.
+- Three papers of approximately 5-8 pages in length (28 points per topic) Students specifically designated to present on a given date will hand in a 5-8 page paper prior to class summarizing each article and answering the questions specific to the articles to be discussed in class.

 Additional Faculty Notes:

 There is no required textbook reading for the course.
 Links to assigned articles are available from the CoursePlus website.